halak/unity-editor-icons/Assets/Editor/Resources/Template.md

 ![Window/Icon Browser](/Documentation~/ToolImage.png)
 Unity version: <UnityVersion>

-Icons what can load using `EditorGUIUtility.IconContent`
+Icons that you can load using `EditorGUIUtility.IconContent`

 ## File ID